peterhinch/micropython-async/FASTPOLL.md

 provide a simple priority mechanism to facilitate the design of applications with improved millisecond-level timing accuracy and reduced scheduling latency.

-V0.2 Dec 2017.
+V0.3 Feb 2018.
 A single module designed to work with the official `uasyncio` library.
-This requires uasyncio.core V1.7 which was released on 16th Dec 2017, with firmware of that date or later.
-It does not yet support `uasyncio` V2.0.
+This requires `uasyncio` V2.0 which requires firmware dated 22nd Feb 2018 or later.

 **API CHANGES**
-The API has been changed to simplify the code and to improve consistency.
- 1. `call_after_ms` Args have changed to match other methods.
- 2. `get_event_loop` now only takes two args - setting the maximum overdue time must be done via the `max_overdue_ms` method.
+V2.0 of `uasyncio` changed the arguments to `get_event_loop` so this version has corresponding changes.
+See [section 3](./FASTPOLL.md#3-a-solution).

 ###### [Main README](./README.md)